 Current Mesothelioma Clinical Trials

-Because of mesothelioma’s rarity, the number of mesothelioma patients participating in clinical trials.
+Because of mesothelioma’s rarity, the number of mesothelioma patients participating in clinical trials is small.
 For a list of National Cancer Institute-supported clinical trials, click here.
+Or, use the tool below to find clinical trials within your area.
 Be sure to consult with your doctor about whether a clinical trial for mesothelioma treatment is right for you and to find out if you qualify.

 The Clinical Trial Process